Not Time’s Fool

 Chey grinned, ignoring the joyful tears that had welled up in his eyes, and pulled Anarchy into another kiss that melted into a lingering, tight-held embrace.

-When they eventually stepped apart, Kohao had ventured from his previous station in the living room and was leaning in the open balcony doorway; his lips curled up into his signature smirk but his eyes unmistakably kind.
+When they eventually stepped apart, Kato had ventured from his previous station in the living room and was leaning in the open balcony doorway; his lips curled up into his signature smirk but his eyes unmistakably kind.
 He waved his phone.

 “So you sprung that on me as fuck too, ‘Key, but luckily I looked up from Reddit in time to get some pictures.
-I’ll have to call Storm and ask what the usual price is for engagement photography so I know how much to take outta your wallet,” he said, his typical sarcastic drawl tracing the edges of his tone.
+I’ll have to call Colin and ask what the usual price is for engagement photography so I know how much to take outta your wallet,” he said, his typical sarcastic drawl tracing the edges of his tone.
 He clinked his glass of whiskey to each of the bottles on the outdoor table—Anarchy’s forgotten beer and Chey’s all-but-empty hard lemonade—but when he raised his glass towards them his expression softened and all sarcasm vanished, leaving the smile he offered with his toast gentle and genuine:

 “Congratulations, you two.”